cloudamqp/lavinmq/openapi/README.md

 # AvalancheMQ Management HTTP API OpenAPI spec

-To validate the spec, use [Spectral](https://github.com/stoplightio/spectral).

-    npm install -g @stoplight/spectral

-    spectral lint openapi.yaml

-## Preview the documentation using [Redoc]

-Note: Uses [Redoc Docker image].
+Running `npm install` will install dependencies, lint and build the documentation.

+It also copies it to `static/docs/index.html` so you can view the docs at [http://localhost:15672/docs/](http://localhost:15672/docs/) if you have AvalancheMQ running.

+The dependencies:

+* [Spectral] is used to lint the documentation.
+To run it manually: `spectral lint openapi.yaml`
+* [ReDoc] is to build the documentation.
+  To run it manually: `redoc-cli bundle openapi.yaml` (a file `redoc-static.html` will be created in your working directory)

-Serve local file and watch for updates (gotcha: browser caches YAML files even if they have changed, open dev console to mitigate)
+You can use the [ReDoc Docker image] to watch for updates so you can preview the documentation as you work on it.
+(Note the gotcha: the browser caches the YAML files even if they have changed, open dev console in the browser to mitigate.)

+Start it with:

       ./redoc-serve-and-watch

-## Build the documentation for release

-Running `npm install` will install the redoc CLI, build the documentation and copy it to `static/docs/index.html`.

-View the docs at [http://localhost:15672/docs/](http://localhost:15672/docs/).

 ## OpenAPI notes